 The first time a user visits our site / App.
 We usually would want to give credit to the source that helped us acquire the user

 Completing a goal of our property (website / App) will be triggered as a conversion.
-For ecommece property this can be completing a purchase, for a blog site this can be signing up to the newsletter.
+For e-commerce property this can be completing a purchase, for a blog site this can be signing up to the newsletter.
 Both are conversions, our user reached a goal of our site.

 Returning rate of our users, the more our customers return the higher our retention is

 A bounced session is a session that there was only now interactive event, most likely a pageview.
-In case there was an
+In case there was any

 If a user clicked on a button after the first page hit, this will be a non-bounced session.

-In case there was a non-interactive event (user viewed an banner) after the first page hit and the leaves OR leaves even without the non-interaction event, this will be a bounced session.
+In case there was a non-interactive event (user viewed a banner) after the first-page hit and the leaves OR leaves even without the non-interaction event, this will be a bounced session.

 Every Google user (Gmail account) can add up to 100 accounts, we usually will open an account per company/business.
 Every account can contain up to 50 properties

 Every property has its own tracking-ID, we usually have a property for each platform in our business: website, native app and web app.
 This is the level that our data is stored.
 We can create up to 50 properties per account

-Every view – This is a view of our data that’s in our property.
-Here we can apply filters on our data, create goals, group our content, add calculated metrics and more.
+Every view – This is a view of our data that’s on our property.
+Here we can apply filters to our data, create goals, group our content, add calculated metrics and more.
 We can create up to 25 views per property.